-6.3.1 In light of the findings of this report, combined with the earlier phase of evaluation and geoarchaological test-pitting, several areas requiring archaeological mitigation have been identified.
-These are illustrated and discussed in a detailed Archaeological Project Design:
+6.3.1 No further work is recommended within the area west of the railway line.
+In light of the findings of this report, combined with the earlier phase of evaluation and geoarchaeological test pitting, several areas requiring archaeological mitigation have been previously identified.
+The results of this work support the findings of this work and do not add to or change the original areas identified for further mitigation.